Cauan de Almeida

 Cauan Felipe de Almeida (born 8 February 1989) is a Brazilian football coach.
-He is the current interim manager of Internacional.

 Career

-Born in Betim, Minas Gerais, Cauan de Almeida began his career as a manager of the under-17 team of Betim.
-After working as a manager of the same category at Associação Mineira de Desenvolvimento Humano, he moved to Portugal in 2014, and was an assistant manager at F.C.
+Born in Betim, Minas Gerais, Cauan de Almeida began his career as a coach of the under-17 team of Betim.
+After working as a coach of the same category at Associação Mineira de Desenvolvimento Humano, he moved to Portugal in 2014, and was an assistant coach at F.C.
 Infesta.